Moroccan spends two years homeless because of Jesus

 By Daniel Corado –

 Rachid was raised in a small village in Morocco.
-His dad was an imam and was training Rachid to become an imam.
+His father was an imam and was training Rachid to follow in his footsteps.

 This was the first time he’d ever heard about Christianity (outside of what he’d learned from the Koran).
 He found out that Jesus was crucified (the Koran says that somebody else was put on the cross in his place).
 He found out that there is salvation through forgiveness, not work.

 The revelations were startling, and Rachid was challenged, even offended.
 But he wrote a letter (during a time before there was internet) to the broadcasting facility abroad, and they answered.
 He wrote again and again.
-A correspondence of years went on, and Rachid was challenged as to the truth.
+A correspondence of years went on, and Rachid was challenged by the truth.

-Not long after, his family became suspicious.
-He wasn’t attending the mosque, wasn’t praying, wasn’t doing the outward rituals of Islam.
-His cousins told on him to his parents.
+Not long afterward, his family became suspicious.
+He wasn’t attending the mosque, wasn’t praying, wasn’t performing the outward rituals of Islam.
+His cousin shared his concern to his parents.

+Mom cried.
 A confrontation with all family members was organized, and they demanded directly from Rachid the truth.
 Knowing the consequences would be grave, Rachid tried to evade their pressing questions.
-“It’ between just me and God,” he said.
+“It’s between just me and God,” he said.

-“Everybody was shouting at me,” he recalls on a Call of Love Ministries video on YouTube.
+“Everybody was shouting at me,” he recalls.
 “It was surreal.
 My mom was crying.
 They spit on me.
 Some of them cursed me.
 I never thought my family would hurt me.”

 Immediately, he was homeless.
 “I left without knowing where to go,” he recalls.

-Rachid made his way back to Casablanca, where he stayed with the underground pastor and with some of the brothers.
+Rachid made his way back to Casablanca, where he stayed with an underground pastor and some other believers.

-He had no official residence for two years.
+He had no home for two years.
 “Sometimes I even slept on the street.”

 “I lost my study.
 I lost my family.
 I lost everything,” he recalls.

-Religious police tracked movements of the Christian converts like Rachid.
+Religious police track movements of Christian converts like Rachid.
 Eventually, newspapers caught wind of his conversion and published an expose of him.
-Now he was not just homeless, he was publicly identified as an apostate and as an enemy of society and norms.
+Now he was not just homeless, he was publicly identified as an apostate and as an enemy of society and its norms.

 It became dangerous for him to live in Morocco.